OrangeFlavoredDerek/OrangeFlavoredDerek/README.md

 ### Hi there 👋🏻

-* 💻 I’m an iOS Developer
+* 💻 I am learning swiftUI
 * 📺 I’m currently watching the TV series "Hansawa Naoki"（半澤直樹）
 * 💬 Ask me about C, Swift and SwiftUI
 * 📫 How to reach me: follow [Derek Chan](https://twitter.com/derekchan0407) on Twitter